 Yet because these moments could be illusions, I still might not bother to speak of God if there were not also credible ways of understanding the experienced interactions of the world around us in terms of this dialogical relationship (hence my fascination with process thought).
 These ways of understanding the world around us do not have to be provable beyond a shadow of doubt, but they do have to be credible, not just to me, but to others who don’t share my theological agenda.

 Also, if I were convinced that this ongoing relationship was not dialogical but monological (whether from my side as sheer projection, or from the other side as sheer determinism), I might not bother to speak of God.
 For me, as for Martin Buber, to speak of God there must be some credible sense in which God responds to me as me, and some sense in which I respond to God as God (hence, again, my fascination with process theism).

-But 1) there are moments when this dialogical relationship seems inescapably here, 2) there are credible ways of understanding the interactions of the world around us in terms of this dialogical relationship, and (because of this) 3) nothing convinces me that the relationship is not dialogical, and 4) I do trust this dialogical relationship to be the ultimate good that enlivens us, sustains us, and embraces us through all the joys and griefs of living and dying.
+But 1) there are moments when this dialogical relationship seems inescapably here, 2) there are credible ways of understanding the interactions of the world around us in terms of this dialogical relationship, 3) nothing convinces me that the relationship is not dialogical, and 4) I do trust this dialogical relationship to be the ultimate good that enlivens us, sustains us, and embraces us through all the joys and griefs of living and dying.